yetulaxman/ContainersHPC2023/_hands-on/local_image.md

    ```bash
    docker images
    ```
-   From the above command, you need to find an image ID of trimmomatic image to save it locally.
+   From the above command, you need to find an image ID (this is unique to you) of trimmomatic image to save it locally.

 3. Create a tarball of the Docker image (with image id as cc8b303fee58)  using the **docker save** command as below: